SoftUni-Internal/interactive-content/EN/01-Components/04-Data-Binding-And-Templates.md

 ## Binding to style with units

-The styles like font-size, width etc, have unit extension.
+The styles like font-size, width, etc, have a unit extension.

 The following example conditionally sets the font-size in "em" unit if `isSpecial` is truthy.

-Alternativly it sets the font-size in "%" unit if `isSpecial` is falsy.
+Alternatively, it sets the font-size in "%" unit if `isSpecial` is falsy.

 ```html
 <button [style.font-size.em]="isSpecial ?
 3 : 1">